Empowering youth to listen actively, organize effectively, and create meaningful work to engage their communities.

 - Students use technology to interview community members (family, neighbors, etc.) about sustainability issues that impact their daily lives; i.e. traffic, pollution, littering, etc.

 - Students compile video diaries of their research and learn fundamental data collection and analysis

 - Students learn community organizing and engagement: building relationships with people in your community and listening to understand what issues affect their lives and matter to them.

-- Students use compiled stories and data to create 1) visual graphics and 2) individual art pieces (chimes, songs) illustrating the major issues and concerns in their community.
+- Students use compiled stories and data to create 1) visual graphics and 2) individual art pieces (guerrilla style art posters) illustrating the major issues and concerns in their community.

 - The project will culminate in the students using these materials to create a presentation for local government leaders (i.e. neighborhood council or city council) on the top 2-3 sustainability issues affecting their community right now.